lygaret-attic/jekyll-lair/readme.md

-*None of this works yet.
-I write readmes to guide development.*

 # jekyll-lair

 jekyll-lair is a template to use when you're starting out using [jekyll](http://jekyllrb.com) for a static website project.
 It's pretty opinionated, and may not be for everybody, but, seeing as how it provides almost no functionality of it's own, that's probably not a bad thing.